Adenomyosis: Symptoms, Causes and Treatment

 What Is Adenomyosis?

 Adenomyosis occurs when the inner lining of your uterus, also known as endometrial tissue, grows into the muscular wall of your uterus.
 This tissue causes the uterus to expand to double or even triple its normal size.
-Even though the tissue has been displaced, it continues to thicken, break down, and bleed during your menstrual cycle, causing pain that is often much more severe than a regular period.
+Even though the tissue is displaced, it thickens, breaks down, and bleeds during your menstrual cycle, causing pain that is often much more severe than a regular period.
 Adenomyosis most commonly affects women who have carried at least one pregnancy to term.

 Symptoms of adenomyosis can start out mild or barely noticeable and increase in severity, potentially inhibiting your quality of life.
-Although symptoms can vary between women and range from mild to severe, some of the common issues associated with adenomyosis are:
+Although symptoms can vary between women and range from mild to severe, some of the common indicators include the following:

 - Painful periods

 - Heavy bleeding during or in between your periods

 - Abdominal pressure and bloating

 These can also be symptoms of other conditions, like uterine fibroids or endometriosis.
 We recommend consulting with a specialist to get an accurate diagnosis.
 Our team of interventional radiologists are specialists that diagnose, treat, and cure many kinds of conditions.